top of page

 • Grassroots community efforts to protect forests and advocate for healthy neighborhood green spaces, parks, trails, wildlife corridors, and habitats.

 Our founding vision is to create a community and nurturing environment where all children have access to high-quality outdoor education and develop the social, emotional, and academic skills needed to thrive in school and life.
-We help children and families feel a sense of security, belonging, and joy in their lives by providing quality outdoor education and a supportive community and friends.

 Principles of Forest School